What are the office opening hours?

 How long before a report is issued?

 A phone call can be made to the referring person at the end of the assessment.
-A short handwritten report can be posted on the same day.
 A full typed report is usually posted within 5 working days of the assessment.
+Reports can also be downloaded securely from our portal.

 What issues are addressed?